rombrew/phobia/doc/GettingStarted.md

 We do not assemble hardware for sales.
-You can get fabrication files from our [releases](https://sourceforge.net/projects/phobia/files/) or look into the PCB repos.
+You can get fabrication files from our [releases](https://sourceforge.net/projects/phobia/files/) or look into the PCB [repo](https://github.com/rombrew/phobia-pcb).
 You will have to order the fabrication and assembly yourself.

 	$ git clone https://github.com/rombrew/phobia-pcb.git phobia-pcb